hargoniX/bachelor/thesis/thesis.typ

 ]

 #theorem("The receive queue state remains valid")[
-    Assuming that we already are in a valid receive queue state we always remain in a valid receive queue state after calling the receive procedure.
+    Assuming that we already are in a valid receive queue state, we always remain in a valid receive queue state after calling the receive procedure.
 ] <step_rx_valid>